-Just as there are medications available to help people with diabetes maintain a healthy blood sugar level, and to help people with high blood pressure keep their numbers in a healthy range, we now have medications that are scientifically proven effective at treating drug addiction.
+So, just as there are medications available to help people with diabetes maintain a healthy blood sugar level and to help people with high blood pressure keep their numbers in a healthy range, we now have medications that are scientifically proven effective at treating drug addiction.
 These new drugs target drug addiction at the source, by reducing cravings and helping soothe the symptoms of withdrawal.
-This helps the person in treatment focus on other topics beyond the drug problem, enabling him or her to get back to a normal life.
+This helps the person in treatment focus on other topics beyond the drug problem, enabling them to get back to a normal life.

 Drug addiction causes brain changes at the neurochemical level.
 Medications address this problem by activating the dopamine pathway in the brain, which has been altered by drug addiction.
 Here’s how that happens:

 In our Manage Addiction Lifeline program, we use only medications that have been found safe and clinically effective in treating drug addiction.
 Though every person’s treatment is personalized, the medications we use most often in our program include:

 Though drug addiction is a recognized disease accompanied by specific symptoms, effective treatment must address each person’s unique and highly individualized needs.
 All of the medications that we use in our program are proven safe for both short- and long-term use.

 How long each patient remains on medication varies depending on their needs.
 For many people who don’t have a long history of drug abuse, medication will be used for just a short period of time.
 Others may need medication for months, a year, several years, or even for the rest of their lives.